eduairet/alchemy-university/ethereum-developer-bootcamp/solidity-core.md

     2. `allowances` - `mapping` of allowances/delegate spending - indicates the balance that a spender address can use (like [Aave](https://app.aave.com))

 -   ERC-20 Methods

     -   `transfer` - Method to send tokens between accounts
     -   `approve-transferFrom` - Third party transfer (like an exchange)
+    -   `mint` - Create new tokens

+-   Technical properties

+    -   `decimals` - by default ERC-20 tokens have 18 decimals and can be modified

 -   [ERC-20 in OpenZeppelin](https://docs.openzeppelin.com/contracts/3.x/erc20)